ampproject/amphtml/spec/amp-html-format.md

 - `animation`
 - `filter`

 `overflow` (and `overflow-y`, etc.) may not be styled as “auto” or “scroll”.
-No user defined element in a AMP document may have a scrollbar.
+No user defined element in an AMP document may have a scrollbar.

 ##### Maximum size
 It is a validation error if the author stylesheet is larger than 50,000 bytes.